Dave-team/Knowledge-base/Personal development.md

 - The dominating thought should be the a picture of the person you’re trying to build.
 Spend 30 minutes a day creating a clear mental picture of that person and remind yourself always and think in the shoes of that person
 - Ensure there is the self confidence and belief that I can succeed by continuously telling yourself that you’re capable of doing the job.

+A good way to visualize picking up / breaking habits:
+- List all the benefits from doing something you want to do (e.g. quit smoking)
+- Visualize yourself going about doing something you want that involves the benefits of what you want to do
+- Now fantasize yourself in that same moment without e.g. the bad habit that you developed and with al the advantages that come with it

 **Master Mind**
 Each night, envision being sat at a table with people you greatly admire whose traits you’d like to encompass within yourself and then you start speaking to them about what you would like to make your personality.
 You speak about the challenges your facing and imagine them giving advice - have a discussion with them.